krishanthisera/TechChallengeApp/readme.md

             path: /var/run/docker.sock
         ...
          ```
-        Especially, the `docker container`s privilage has been escalated to root (which is not recommended to run on production environments) and it leverages the docker socket from the Host Machine to execute docker commands.
+        Especially, the `docker container`'s privilage has been escalated to root (which is not recommended to run on production environments) and it leverages the docker socket from the Host Machine to execute docker commands.